Skip to content

 Puraz Super Greens drink beside fresh vegetables showing greens powder as a top-up, not a replacement for whole vegetables.

-Quick answer: Greens powder vs vegetables is not a choice where powder wins.
-Greens powder should not replace vegetables because whole vegetables provide fibre, water, chewing satisfaction, texture, fullness and a broad food matrix that powders cannot fully replicate.
-A greens powder can still be useful as a convenient daily top-up when you struggle to eat enough greens or want an easy scoop for water or smoothies.
-For Puraz, Super Greens is our best fit when you want a New Zealand made greens powder with NZ-grown greens and collagen peptides in one daily routine.
+Quick answer: greens powder vs vegetables is not a contest where powder wins.
+Greens powder should not replace vegetables because whole vegetables provide fibre, water, volume, chewing satisfaction, texture, fullness and a broad food matrix that a scoop cannot fully replicate.
+A greens powder can still be useful as a convenient daily top up when fresh greens are hard to manage, mornings are rushed, or smoothies are the easiest routine.

 Quick Answer: Can Greens Powder Replace Vegetables?